Requests from Storage

 Unless specifically stated otherwise, material from Stacks locations can be delivered to the Berkeley, Early Printed Books, Hamilton, or John Stearne Medical Library Service Counters by using the Automated Stack Requests (ASR) procedure and selecting the appropriate location during the process.
 However, some books - mainly older material - cannot be delivered via ASR and must be requested using a call slip - the catalogue will indicate this.
 Journals must also be requested by call slip.

 Whether the material can be borrowed depends on the category of reader requesting it and the category of material.
 For example, no-one may borrow material from the Early Printed Books or Manuscripts and Archives Stacks.

 Items with the shelfmark in format "Numbers.
 Letters.
 Numbers"- e.g., 39.u.182, 71.t.53 - may generally be requested via ASR but only for use in the Early Printed Books Reading Room.

-For undergraduates, only four Stack Requests in total may be be open at any one time; more requests made will be ignored.
+For undergraduates, only four Stack Requests in total may be be open at any one time; extra requests made will not be processed.
 For staff or postgraduates, a total of five Stack Requests are allowed.

-The Online Catalogue will tell the user if the item is in storage by listing one of the following locations:
+The catalogue will tell the user if the item is in storage by listing one of the following locations: